 in the field of PR as a lobbyist for a large utility company.
 Following requisite job changes typical of those intent on ascending, he landed a big job as FMC’s national PR Director.
 As environmental pressures closed in, he left FMC and went into business for himself.
 In that, Bill combined his lobbying skills with a new-found acumen for completing real estate deals until he retired.
 Along the way, Bill had three children.

 As successful as Bill was in his corporate career, it could easily be said that he eclipsed that summit in retirement.
 The rivers of West Virginia are as expansive as they are ecologically, commercially, and recreationally vital.
 However, as long-time dumping grounds, their vitality had been severely compromised and were deemed the dirtiest in the nation.
 About twenty years ago, Bill, the avid paddler, and a few others started The Coal River Group.
 As its leader, Bill has helped transform the Coal River watershed into an award-winning entity.
 In January 2023, Forbes magazine published a list of the top 50 travel destinations from around the world.
-Tiny St. Albans, one of the towns along the Coal River and at its mouth, was included on that prestigious list.
+Tiny St. Albans, one of the towns along the Coal River, was included on that prestigious list.
 That accomplishment is in no small way attributable to the revival engineered by Bill and his team.